The Akha of Northern Laos

 The first time I went to Thailand in 1990, I had the opportunity to trek through portions of the North to visit many of the hill tribes.
 At that time, traditional clothing and culture were still very intact.
 Yes, there were already too many tourists, but there was still much to be seen and experienced especially in the remote regions along the borders of Myanmar and Laos.
-The markets of the Golden Triangle were filled with a mix of exotic tribal people donning colorful garb buying and selling goods in a dozen languages.
+The markets of the Golden Triangle were filled with a mix of exotic hill people donning colorful garb buying and selling goods in a dozen languages.

 The obvious stars of the markets were the Akha, a group whose unique culture, blood-red betel nut stained teeth, and over-the-top headdresses made them one of the most recognizable tribal groups in the world.
 I had hoped to share this amazing culture with Thomas during our visit to less developed Laos in 2010, but that proved a bit more challenging than I had thought.

-The tribes of Southeast Asia are being assimilated at an astounding rate.
+The tribes of Southeast Asia are being assimilated into mainstream culture at an astounding rate.
 As Chinese and Vietnamese traders bring low cost clothes into remote Laotian villages, tribes are less motivated to produce their labor-intensive traditional attire.
 Moreover, trendy Thai television shows tempt traditional peoples with visions of the high life.